awsdocs/amazon-ec2-user-guide-windows/doc_source/config-windows-multiple-ip.md

 1. Choose **OK**, **Close**\.

-## Configure a Secondary Elastic Network Interface<a name="config-windows-multiple-eni"></a>
+## Configure a secondary network interface<a name="config-windows-multiple-eni"></a>

 You can attach a second elastic network interface to the instance\.

 **To configure a second network interface**

-1. Configure the static IP addressing for the primary elastic network interface as per the procedures above in [Step 1: Configure Static IP Addressing on Your Windows Instance ](#step1)\.
+1. Configure the static IP addressing for the primary elastic network interface as per the procedures above in [Step 1: Configure static IP addressing on your instance](#step1)\.

 1. Configure the static IP addressing for the secondary elastic network interface as per the same procedures\.